disanv03/c_scripts/the_c_programming_language/quotes.md

 > "In certain circumstances, the extern declaration can be omitted.
 If the defintion of the external variable occurs in the source file before its use in a particular function, then there is no need for an extern declaration in the function.
 The extern declarations in main, getline, and copy are thus redundant.
 In fact, commom practice is to place definitions of all external variables at the beginning of the source file, and then omit all extern declarations."

 > "You should note that we are using the words definition and declaration carefully when we refer to external variables in this section. `Definition` refers to the place where the variables is created or assigned storage; `declaration` refers to the place where the nature of the variable is stated but not storage is allocated"

+#### Types, Operators and Expressions

+> "The type of an object determines the set of values it can have and what operations can be performed on it."

+> "Declarations list the variables to be used, and state what type they haveand perhaps what their initial values are.
+Operators specify what is to be done to them.
+Expressions combine variables and constants to produce new values."

+> "We tend to use short names for local variables, especially loop indices, and longer names for external variables."